Mattingly glad to return to provide stability for Marlins

 MIAMI (AP) — Don Mattingly says he’s glad to be returning next year as the Miami Marlins manager to provide stability for a struggling franchise, because as a player he experienced the other extreme.

-Mattingly played for the New York Yankees from 1982-95, when they made 12 managerial changes.
+Mattingly played for the New York Yankees from 1982 to 1995, when they made 12 managerial changes.

+“I played for Billy Martin three different times,” Mattingly said.
+“I played for Lou Piniella two different times.
+There was Stump Merrill, Dallas Green, one guy to the next, year after year.
+As a player you got the point where if things were going bad you’re thinking, ‘This guy is probably not going to be back.'”

-He’ll be back for a fifth season with Miami in 2020.
+Mattingly will be back for a fifth season with Miami in 2020.
 His contract announced Friday is for two years plus a mutual option for 2022.

 The Marlins also announced a two-year contract with shortstop Miguel Rojas that includes an option for 2022.

 Mattingly’s contract had been set to expire after this season, his fourth in Miami.
-CEO Derek Jeter, another former Yankee, said Mattingly remains the right person for the job.
+CEO Derek Jeter, another former Yankee, said Mattingly remains the right person for the job even though the Marlins went into the weekend with 99 losses as they stagger to the end of their 10th consecutive losing season.

+The rebuilding project that began when Jeter’s group bought the franchise two years ago left Mattingly with an unimposing roster while the Marlins revive their farm system.

+“When I think about who we want to lead this team moving forward, Don Mattingly is the right person,” Jeter said.
+“He and I have had many conversations over the last couple of years where we’ve shared our frustrations about what’s been going on on the field.
+But Donnie believes in our vision, he believes in our direction and he’s all in.
+He has showed a lot of patience with our young, developing team.
+He understands what we’re building here.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports